MJKWoolnough/bbcode/README.md

 ```
 Process will continue processing the bbCode until it gets to an end tag which
 matches the tag name given, or until it reaches the end of the input.
 It returns
 true if the end tag was found, or false otherwise.
-The untilTag must always be
-lowercase.

 #### func (*Processor) ProcessTag